-Picking out the perfect pair of soccer boots can be a difficult job, but knowing what fits your foot is absolutely crucial.
+Picking out the perfect soccer boots can be difficult, but knowing what fits your foot is crucial.

 In this article, we will cover the following:

 - How you can shrink your soccer cleats

 - If it is safe to shrink your soccer cleats

 First, we look at the different types of soccer cleats and then the solutions to solve your problem.

 Soccer cleats have been around since 1887 and were introduced by Charles Goodyear Jr., a Harvard football team member.